Thursday, January 29

 - Erin Carlson

-- Kai Zhang (Texas Tech University), "Using Lipidomics to Study Leishmania-Host Interaction"
+- Kai Zhang, (Texas Tech University), "Using Lipidomics to Study Leishmania-Host Interaction"

 - Allegra Aron, (University of Denver)